top of page

 Preventing Joint and Back Problems

 During puppyhood, it is important to protect developing joints and bones.
+To reduce unnecessary strain:

 • Limit excessive stair climbing.